Swamiji01/MUSIC-VC/README.md

-## This Is Telegram Music UserBot To Play Music Without Being Admin
+## This Is RAICHU Music UserBot To Play Music Without Being Admin

 ## A FASTEST AND SMOOTHEST BASED ON TG CALLS AND PYROGRAM STRING.